How to File LLC Taxes in Illinois? (A Complete Guide)

 The EITC in Illinois is closely related to the corresponding federal scheme.
 In general, if you are eligible for the federal program, you are also eligible for the state credit.

-Your federal eligibility also determines the credit's value; the EITC increases to 20% of the federal benefit for tax years 2023 and after that.
+Your federal eligibility also determines the credit's value; the EITC is 20% of the federal benefit for tax year 2025.

 2. Exemption Allowance